Your Most Embarrassing Beauty Problems - Decoded

 Too mortified to talk to your friends or derm about your gross beauty issues?
 Here's the ugly truth on what's causing them -- and how to lose them for good

-What It Actually Is: There's a stigma around cold sores, and it's not entirely without reason.
+What it actually is: There's a stigma around cold sores, and it's not entirely without reason.
 Cold sores are most often caused by herpes virus type 1 (usually associated with oral cold sores) but also by herpes virus type 2 (typically associated with genital herpes).
-According to Dr. Krant, genital herpes can be caused by either type 1 or type 2, as well.

-How You Prevent It: "The only way to prevent coming into contact with any form of HSV is to assume everyone you might have contact with has been exposed," says Dr. Krant.
+How you prevent it: "The only way to prevent coming into contact with any form of HSV is to assume everyone you might have contact with has been exposed," says Dr. Krant.
 While you can ask someone if they have HSV, there's a chance they may not know themselves.
 It's also possible to be exposed to HSV1 and never have an outbreak.
 The same goes for HSV2, although it's less likely.
-Dr. Krant notes that periods of stress, lack of sleep, excessive sun exposure, or anything that knocks your immune system can make a cold sore breakout more likely.
+Dr. Krant notes that stress, lack of sleep, excessive sun exposure, or anything that knocks your immune system can make a cold sore breakout more likely.

 SEE NEXT PAGE: You Have a Keloid?
 Put Your Head in a Bag, Elephant Girl